rundeck/rundeck/docs/en/administration/03-configuration.md

 ### project.properties

+Rundeck project configuration file when using Filsystem based project defintions (see [Project Setup - Project Definitions](project-setup.html#project-definitions)).

-Rundeck project configuration file.
-One of these is generated at project setup time.
+One of these is
+generated at project setup time.
 Each project has a directory within the Rundeck projects directory, and the config file is within the `etc` subdirectory:

     $RDECK_BASE/projects/[PROJECT-NAME]/etc/project.properties